What is the best time to post on Facebook in 2021? Simply put—when your audience will see it.

-Finding the best time to post can increase your engagement, your reach, and even your sales.
+Finding the best time to post on the platform can increase your engagement, your reach, and even your sales.

-In this article, I’ll breakdown how to find the times that work best for both your brand and audience.
+In this article, I’ll break down how to find the times that work best for both your brand and your audience.

 It’s no secret that Facebook hasn’t exactly made it easy to reach your audience.

-But it still remains one of the most powerful social media platforms for marketing.
+But it still remains one of the most powerful social media channels for marketing.

-First of all, Facebook fans are ready to engage, and users leave nearly 5 billion comments on Facebook Pages every month.
+First of all, Facebook fans are ready to engage, with 32% of users regularly engaging with Facebook, leaving nearly 5 billion comments on the platform every month.

-They’re also on the site daily – spending roughly half an hour there each day.
+They’re also on Facebook daily – spending roughly 2 hours and 24 minutes on there per day.

 This is all great news for brands.
 Fans are there, they’re engaging, and they’re open to finding businesses.

-But in order to reach them, you’ll need to uncover when they’re using Facebook.
+But like most things in life, timing is everything, and in order to reach your audience at just the right time, you’ll need to uncover when they’re using Facebook.

-Before you even think about planning a posting schedule, you have to know who you’re talking to.
+Before you even think about planning a posting schedule, you have to know who you’re trying to reach.